Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To calculate each percentage, Macie divides the number of applicable buckets by the total number of buckets in your bucket inventory.

-To determine the values in this section, Macie analyzes a combination of account- and bucket-level settings for each bucket: the block public access settings for the account; the block public access settings for the bucket; the bucket policy for the bucket; and, the access control list (ACL) for the bucket.
-For information about these settings, see Identity and access management in Amazon S3 and Blocking public access to your Amazon S3 storage in the Amazon Simple Storage Service User Guide.
+To determine the values in this area, Macie analyzes a combination of account- and bucket-level settings for each bucket: the block public access settings for the account; the block public access settings for the bucket; the bucket policy for the bucket; and, the access control list (ACL) for the bucket.
+For information about these settings, see Access management and Blocking public access to your Amazon S3 storage in the Amazon Simple Storage Service User Guide.

 Encryption